DSA Course

 • Understanding of loops, methods/functions, arrays/lists, and basic classes

-• Willingness to trace algorithms and explain time complexity
+• Willingness to draw diagrams, trace code, test edge cases, and explain time complexity

-• AP Computer Science A completion is helpful but not required for a custom track
+• AP Computer Science A completion is helpful, but a bridge track is available for motivated students

 Curriculum